Catherine22/Frontend-Development/JavaScript/README.md

 }
 ```

-Or written in ES6 style
+Or it can be written in ES6 style.

 ```Javascript
 const multiplyBy = (n1) => (n2) => n1 * n2;
 ```

-And you can call the function
+And you can call the function.

 ```Javascript
 const multiplyByTen = multiplyBy(10);